Wanting to get into night hunting for hogs? Here are five things that you'll need.

 But, you will have to pay for it.
 Just like any hunting equipment, there are tons of thermal options at a lot of different price ranges.
 You will pay for what you get, so the more technologically advanced thermal units will cost more than ones with less capabilities.

-Luckily for hunters, the prices on these devices have decreased in the last couple years, resulting in more hunters taking part in the fun.
+Luckily for those who want to hunt wild hogs at night, the prices on these devices have decreased in the last couple years, resulting in more hunters taking part in the fun.
 They're still a sizable investment, but if you are wanting to kill more hogs, it is the way to go.

 Pulsar has really blown up on the scene with some great options at what now is a very reasonable price for what you are getting.